Vietnam Destination Guide

 • Environmental Impact: Avoid single-use plastics and be mindful of waste in rural areas.

 • Ethical Photography: Always ask permission before photographing people, especially in minority villages.
+Don't take photos of military or government sites.

 • Support Local: Choose locally-owned accommodations, restaurants, and tour operators.